Pension Plan Summary Plan Description

 If you have a claim for benefits which is denied or ignored, in whole or in part, you may file a suit.
 In addition, if you disagree with the Plan's decision, or lack thereof, concerning the qualified status of a domestic relations order, you may file suit in Federal court.

-If it should happen that Plan fiduciaries misuse the Plan's money or other assets, or if you are discriminated against for asserting your rights, you may seek assistance from the U.S. Department of Labor, or you may file suit in a Federal court.
+If Plan fiduciaries misuse the Plan's money or other assets, or if you are discriminated against for asserting your rights, you may seek assistance from the U.S. Department of Labor, or you may file suit in a Federal court.
 If you file a lawsuit, the court may decide who should pay court costs and legal fees.
 If you are successful, the court may order the person(s) you have sued to pay your costs and fees.
 If you lose, the court may order you to pay the Trust's or other defendants' costs and fees, for example, if it finds your claim frivolous.

 If you have any questions about your Plan, you should contact the Plan Office.
 If you have any questions about this statement or about your rights under ERISA, you should contact the nearest Area Office of the Employee Benefits Security Administration (EBSA), U.S. Department of Labor, located at EBSA, San Francisco Regional Office, 71 Stevenson Street, Suite 915, San Francisco, CA 94105, (415) 975-4600 or: